denisse-orellana/toDo/README.md

 ## Website link

-You can see the app here: [toDo](https://denisseee.github.io/toDo/)
+You can see the final state of the project here: [toDo](https://denisseee.github.io/toDo/)